 - “newWork@TUI” strategy offers various flexible work arrangements

 - Group-wide “Spotlight” initiative to foster women in leadership (since 2016)

 - Special needs’ travel service that caters for travellers with disabilities and employs colleagues who personally understand these requirements

 - Unconscious bias training

-- Our recruiting teams in the UK are piloting unbiased job adverts and in TUI Destination Experiences, they use anonymized applications
+- Our UK&I recruiting teams are piloting unbiased job adverts

 The TUI Group is committed to providing as many people as possible with accessible holidays.
-Handicapped individuals have to plan their holidays far more meticulously than regular holidaymakers.
-TUI has developed an “Accessibility Roadmap“ with the German NatKo – Tourism for All Association and analysed the strengths and potential for development of its own accessible tourism portfolio.
+To this end, TUI has developed an “Accessibility Roadmap“ with the German NatKo – Tourism for All Association and analysed the strengths and potential for development of its own accessible tourism portfolio.

 In the framework of the Digital Life Design (DLD) 2019 Conference held in Munich, the “Inspiring Fifty” initiative presented the winners of the first Inspiring Fifty DACH Awards.
 The role models receiving an award include Elke Reichart, Chief Digital Officer at TUI Group since February 2018.

 The pandemic has affected our work lives at TUI in very different ways – whether this be a change in role, working reduced hours, being furloughed, illness or maternity – we’ve all been affected in some way.